alainjungo/gpssi/README.md

 ### Geodesic map

 To produce the geodesic maps, this project relies on the _GeodisTK_ packages.
-This package can be installed via pip or via source code.
+This package can be installed via pip or via source code ([https://github.com/taigw/GeodisTK](https://github.com/taigw/GeodisTK)).
 This project's _setup.py_ installs _GeodisTK_ from source since installation problems were encountered when using pip.